Preferred Lender List

 Disclosures mandated by California law SB 1289

-This information was adapted form the UCOP language developed for SB 1289.
+This information was adapted from the UCOP language developed for SB 1289.
 Students considering student loans need to be aware of the differences between federal student loans and private student loans.
 This information is communicated to all students attending Orientation: